chamidullinr/chamidullinr/README.md

-Interested in Deep Learning, Computer Vision, and Natural Language Processing.
+Specializing in Machine Learning & Deep Learning for Natural Language Processing and Computer Vision tasks.

 <!---
 chamidullinr/chamidullinr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.